Skip to contents

 base

-A (\(n \times h(k^\ast+m)\)) numeric matrix containing the base forecasts to be reconciled; \(n\) is the total number of variables, \(m\) is the max. order of temporal aggregation, \(k^\ast\) is the sum of (a subset of) (\(p-1\)) factors of \(m\), excluding \(m\), and \(h\) is the forecast horizon for the lowest frequency time series.
+A (\(n \times h(k^\ast+m)\)) numeric matrix containing the base forecasts to be reconciled; \(n\) is the total number of variables, \(m\) is the maximum aggregation order, and \(k^\ast\) is the sum of a chosen subset of the \(p - 1\) factors of \(m\) (excluding \(m\) itself), and \(h\) is the forecast horizon for the lowest frequency time series.
 The row identifies a time series, and the forecasts in each row are ordered from the lowest frequency (most temporally aggregated) to the highest frequency.

 agg_mat